What Is CPU Bottlenecking?

 How Do I Know If I’m CPU Bottlenecked?

-It’s clear what a CPU bottleneck is, but how can you know if it is ailing your computer?
+It’s clear what a CPU bottleneck is, but how can you determine if it is impacting your computer?

-There is no simple method to tell if your CPU is hindering your GPU.
-However, you can use online information to determine it.
+There is no simple technique to tell if your CPU is impeding your GPU.
+However, you can utilize online data to determine it.

-There are probably tons of people out there with a processor just like yours.
+There are likely heaps of people out there with a processor just like yours.
 You can use their performance data, compare it with yours and find the culprit.

-For instance, if a system utilizes the identical processor with a swifter GPU, yet the results are the same, it is likely that the CPU has already reached its peak.
+For instance, if a system utilizes the identical processor with a swifter GPU, yet the results are the same, it is likely that the CPU has already reached its apex.

 However, keep in mind that nearly all systems are limited by their CPU (depending on the game).